 In this part of the article, I wanted to explore the Calendar/Shift on the Escalation and the Escalation Point.
 I’ve created a new escalation 1064 against the SR object and a condition that will just add a notification to SR 1364 which we have used before.
 The escalation references the DAY/DAY calendar/shift from EAGLENA organization.
-You have to enter the Calendar Organization field first; this differs from the behaviour found elsewhere in Maximo where you use the Select Value on the Calendar field first and it will populate the Calendar Organization from the record selected.
+You have to enter the Calendar A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More field first; this differs from the behaviour found elsewhere in Maximo where you use the Select Value on the Calendar field first and it will populate the Calendar Organization from the record selected.

 The escalation has been validated and activated and it has run a few minutes ago.
 There is no email, this is because time now is after the end of the DAY/DAY calendar/shift.
 Although I have set Create Successful Execution Entry there is no Escalation Status record.
 The escalation’s selection criteria have not found a record.

 I’ve deactivated the escalation and changed the calendar/shift to EVENING/EVENING.
 Time now will find a work period in this calendar and shift.
 I’ll need to validate and activate again.